If you have been told you are not suitable for regular contact lenses – scleral lenses may the the solution you have been seeking.

 Additionally, scleral lenses should last around one to three years, but if you need to replace your scleral lenses for any reason, the cost of replacement lenses will typically be higher than standard contact lenses.

-If you are interested in learning more about scleral lenses and if they are right for you, schedule an appointment with your eye doctor.
+If you are interested in learning more about scleral lenses and if they are right for you, schedule an appointment with an eye doctor near you.

 Scleral lenses are a great contact lens option for those with special eye conditions, and may provide the comfort and visual clarity you have been searching for.